 Each patient is unique, so fertility preservation must be tailored and carefully integrated with a patient’s treatment.
 Appropriate fertility preservation options depend on the age of the patient, as well as the cancer treatment the patient will receive.
 Fertility preservation can also apply to patients treated for other conditions, such as patients with genetic disorders that might cause infertility, or patients with rheumatology disorders who receive medications that might result in infertility.

 Our multidisciplinary team brings together oncology experts, pediatric surgeons and fertility specialists to collaborate on patient care.
-Erin Rowell, MD, is the Director of the Fertility and Hormone Preservation and Restoration Program.
+Erin Rowell, MD, is the Medical Director of the Fertility & Hormone Preservation & Restoration Program.
 She is a board-certified pediatric surgeon and is an attending physician in the Division of Pediatric Surgery.
 Dr. Rowell’s research focuses on surgical technique for ovary removal to ensure the healthiest possible tissue samples for future restoration of fertility and hormone function.
-She collaborates in these research efforts with Monica Laronda, PhD, in the Stanley Manne Children’s Research Institute.
+She collaborates in these research efforts with Monica Laronda, PhD, Director of Basic and Translational Research for the Fertility & Hormone Preservation & Restoration Program in the Stanley Manne Children’s Research Institute.
 Their basic science and translational research has been highlighted as a research priority focus of the hospital.

 We are a member of the nationwide Oncofertility Consortium at Northwestern University, a group of fertility experts, oncologists, surgeons, urologists, endocrinologists and researchers that are working to provide fertility preservation options to patients who are at risk for infertility due to cancer treatment, surgery or a congenital condition.